alexandramendes/WorkShop/README.md

 Create a GitHub account and a new project, &#39;engbio&#39;.

 Go to Settings/Developer settings and create a new access token.
 Add a note identifying the purpose, generate, copy the token and save it into a file.
+We will need it later.

-Now let us configure git to define a remote origin
+Now let us configure git to define a remote origin.
+The remote origin should be the one you just created, your 'engbio' repository.

 - _git remote add origin_ [_https://github.com/vmsapereira/engbio.git_](https://github.com/vmsapereira/engbio.git)

-And push the commits
+Now that we added a new remote named origin, we may push the commits to the repository:

 - _git push -u origin main_

 ## Git clone

-Another way to create a git project is to clone an existing one
+Another way to create a git project is to clone an existing one.
+Leave the 'engbio' folder and clone the following project.
+A copy of the project will be created into a folder Dummy, or another if a folder name is given:

 - _git clone https://github.com/vmspereira/Dummy.git_